rporcon/lem-ipc/README.md

 Example: `./lemipc 4`, then enter coordinates x, y of players, repeat the operation for as many players you want, then add other teams: `./lemipc 5` etc...

+When you are ready press enter in the map process to launch the game.

+For more details read the file **lemipc.fr.pdf** (in french)